back to Home Page

 i have a plastic trunk under my back deck where i keep all my old acid. i wonder how it is after 10 yrs or so.

-so that's how i made the plate, which i printed on my etching press, after rubbing thick etching ink into the lines and wiping off the top surface. that's called intaglio printing.
+So that's how i made my magnesium plates, which i printed on my etching press, after rubbing thick etching ink into the lines and wiping off the top surface.
+That's called intaglio printing.

-now for the design and its meaning. like i said i work on BOTH sides of the plate, usually.
+Now for the design.
+I draw thru resist on BOTH sides of the plate, usually.

 The subjects of these etchings are "Sisters" (sometimes called "friends") on the left, "Jumprope"next, and then "The Tooth Fairy," and "Punishment."
 I came up with the idea of sisters while talking on the phone to my friend (a fine jeweler) Ann Davis.
 I seem to do my best thinking in doodles while talking with her.
 Jumprope is a "copy" of one of my oil painting subjects.
 It stems from a self portrait of myself at age 5 with the two dogs I own now.. and represents my happy present state of life, now that my hormones are gone.
 The Tooth Fairy is another copy of an oil painting theme of mine...actually, I first made the tooth fairy as an etching in 1977, but it is a very large etching... and now I prefer to work small.
 It's so much easier to transport small work to shows and I don't have to listen to people saying they don't have a place to hang it.
 Punishment is a subject that occurred to me while leafing through a book on collage.
 I passed a collage by that title and went on to make a painting of it at an art show later in the day (without consulting the book).
 Of course my painting was very different from the collage...
 I sold the painting so I made this little etching to remember it.